-- On the other hand, the problem is well defined if the graph has negative edges, but no negative cycles.
-Example: Edge (h, i) has weight -7 (no negative cycles) - A shortest path cannot contain cycles.
+• On the other hand, the problem is well defined if the graph has negative edges, but no negative cycles.

+Example: Edge (h, i) has weight -5; ok, no negative cycle

+- A shortest path cannot contain cycles.
 Therefore a shortest path can have at most |V| 1 edges. - Shortest paths are not necessarily unique.

-Different variants of shortest path problem
+4 Different variants of shortest path problem

-- Single-pair shortest path: Find shortest path from u to v Note: No algorithm is known for computing a single pair shortest path better than solving the "bigger" SSSP problem. - Single-source shortest path (SSSP): Find shortest path from source s to all vertices $v \in V$ - All-pair shortest path (APSP): Find shortest path from u to v for all $u, v \in V$ Note: APSP can be solved by running SSSP |V| times
+- Single-pair shortest path: Find shortest path from u to vNote: No algorithm is known for computing the shortest path (u, v) faster, in the worst-case, than computing shortest paths from u to all vertices (SSSP(u)) - Single-source shortest path (SSSP): Find shortest path from source s to all vertices $v \in V$ - All-pair shortest path (APSP): Find shortest path from u to v for all $u, v \in V$ Note: APSP can be solved by running SSSP |V| times

-We'll concentrate on the SSSP problem.
+In this class we'll concentrate on the SSSP problem.

-Representing shortest paths
+5 Representing shortest paths